Stratford-Upon-Avon

 England's greatest dramatist and poet William Shakespeare was born in Stratford-upon-Avon, which has become one of Britain's biggest tourist centres after London.
-Stratford-upon-Avon is a small and delightful old market community, in the rural heart of England.
+Stratford is a small and delightful old market community, in the rural heart of England.
 With its many memorable buildings, broad streets, meadow-flanked river and canal filled with bright narrow boats, it would be a rewarding place to visit even without its links with Shakespeare.

 Tourist Information Centre: